 Misc.
 Crop Expense - the use of this expense category should be kept to a minimum.
 Include a Unique Situation submission for unusually high miscellaneous crop expenses for an enterprise.

-Use the "Select from..." icon in detailed direct expense data entry to select direct crop expense amounts entered in Direct Crop Expense detail in the whole farm analysis.
+Use the "Select from..." icon amounts entered in Direct

 Allocated Crop Expenses: